microsoft/BotFramework-Composer/docs/preview features/orchestrator.md

                 builder.AddJsonFile(orchestratorSettingsFile.FullName, optional: false, reloadOnChange: true);
             }
             ```
     1. Return back to Composer.
-Click the `Start Bot` button to start the bot and Orchestrator locally and test the bot in the emulator.
+Click the `Start Bot` button to start the bot locally and test the bot in the emulator.
 When the dialog is hit and Orchestrator is loaded successfully, Orchestrator will show up in the logs as `Orchestrator Recognition`.

     ![orchestrator recognizer in emulator](orchestrator-assets/emulator.png)